 How To Grow Pussy Willows

-If fertilized, the seeds from female plants can be grown successfully.
+If fertilized, the seeds from female catkins can be grown successfully.
 The key to success is to plant the seeds fresh after flowering in the late spring to mid-summer.
 They germinate quickly if planted under a thin layer of medium and kept moist.

-Care And Maintenance
+Pussy Willow Care And Maintenance

-These plants respond well to pruning and can be cut back hard to rejuvenate them when necessary.
 This can be done every year or left for 3 or 4 seasons, depending on the growth rate of your plant and how much space you have.

 Uses